Attractions of Ukraine

 The author of the work, Vinnytsia sculptor Volodymyr Zayets, depicted the Wolf and the Dog sitting under a festive table with a bottle of moonshine, the inscription "Many years" and a thigh.
 The sculpture is carved from linden, varnished and treated with special wood protection solutions that protect it from atmospheric influences.

-the sculptural composition "There once was a dog" complements a number of works located on Peyzahnna Alley.
+The sculptural composition "There once was a dog" complements a number of works located on Peyzahnna Alley.

 Map pin icon Olesya Honchara Street, 15/3 Kyiv